-- GSCS brings the grassroots to the Statehouse: Respected as the only statewide educational advocacy organization serving a unique combination of school administrators, Board of Education members.
+- GSCS brings the grassroots to the Statehouse: Respected as the only statewide educational advocacy organization serving a unique combination of school administrators and Board of Education members.
 Our perspective is enhanced by our collaborative spirit.

-- A Track Recod of Success: GSCS has established a long list of successes in our 25-year history, earning the respect of Trenton decision makers and education leaders throughout the state.
+- A Track Recod of Success: GSCS has established a long list of successes in our 28-year history, earning the respect of Trenton decision makers and education leaders throughout the state.

 - Fast Acting: GSCS maintains an active presence in Trenton and can mobilize its statewide membership quickly, uniting GSCS members with state legislators and policymakers.

-- Reliable Information: Frequently recognized by legislators for bringing accurate, reliable, nonpartisan information to the discussion table.
+- Reliable Information: Frequently recognized by legislators for bringing accurate, reliable, nonpartisan information and an independent voice to the discussion table.

 - A Media Resource: As a recognized voice for quality education, GSCS often is sought out by the media